 Tips for taking high-quality product images

 As the visuals represent your product's identity, you want your product images to be beautiful.
 While the help of professional tools can be beneficial, they are not mandatory for taking successful product photos for your ecommerce website.
-The following are a few tips for taking better product images when you have fewer resources.
+Here are summarised tips from our more comprehensive article on how to take better product photos.

 When seeking to achieve professional-quality, try to avoid using your cell phone's camera.
 Smartphones models might have sufficient image quality for web use, but the lower specifications will often result in sub-optimal results.
 If you must use one, try to download an app or utilize manual settings so that you can elevate the quality of your images.

 Use a tripod